 Culminating Experience - 3-6 hours approved by the recreation administration faculty advisor

-Applications for admission are first sent to the university graduate school and are then reviewed by the recreation administration faculty and the school graduate program coordinator.
-Admission to the program is competitive and admissions decisions are based on a variety of factors, including undergraduate grade point average, GRE scores, letters of recommendation, past work experiences, and future career goals.
+Applications for admission are first sent to the university graduate school and are then reviewed by the Recreation Administration faculty and the school graduate program coordinator.
+Admission to the program is competitive and admissions decisions are based on a variety of factors, including undergraduate grade point average, letters of recommendation, past work experiences, and future career goals.

-The ideal candidate will have experience (internship or work experience) in a recreation and leisure setting, possess a bachelor's degree in recreation or a related field, have strong GRE test scores and undergraduate grades, have strong recommendations, and have a desire to pursue a career in the recreation and leisure service industry.
-To assure fullest consideration, completed applications must be filed by March 1 for fall admission.
+The ideal candidate will have experience (internship or work experience) in a recreation and leisure setting, possess a bachelor's degree in recreation or a related field, have strong undergraduate grades, have strong recommendations, and have a desire to pursue a career in the recreation and leisure service industry.
+To assure full consideration, completed applications must be filed by February 1 for fall admission.
 Applications will not be considered until all materials have been received.